bestSWPteam/RentAssistantApplication/README.md

 ---

-### What you can test in MVP v2.5
+### What you can test in MVP v3.0

-✅ Available Features:
+✅ Available Features

+- Telegram bot and mobile app fully integrated
 - App landing and onboarding screen
-- Fake JWT token issuing and session persistence
 - Profile screen with subscription status
 - Task list screen with UI for completed/pending tasks
-- Integration with FastAPI backend
+- Task creation and free demo task support
-- Assistant statistics endpoints (GET/POST/UPDATE via admin token)
+- Assistant statistics and manager dashboard
+- FastAPI backend with JWT session handling
-- YooKassa payment flow via backend endpoint (/yookassa/create-payment)
+- YooKassa payment flow via backend endpoint (`/yookassa/create-payment`)
-- Bot-side interface for confirming Telegram login
+- Telegram login confirmation and user avatar loading
+- Automatic error handling and notification system

-🚧 Not yet available:
+🚧 Not Yet Available

-- Full assistant assignment automation
-- UI for managing tasks and clients inside the app
+- Chat with assistant inside the mobile app
-- Real YooKassa payment confirmation in app
-- JWT token validation on backend side
-- Secure storage of credentials in mobile app
+- Official publication of the mobile app in RuStore

 ---